ryanntt/personal-website-source/_posts/_2014-10-30-panelplace-homepage-redesign.md

 <figure class="text-width">
   <img src="/images/panelplace/collaboration-wireframe.jpg" alt="">
-  <figcaption>We used Six Up method, which requires each person to draw 6 ideas.
-We then compiled and sorted them into catefories.</figcaption>
+  <figcaption><p>We used Six Up method, which requires each person to draw 6 ideas.
+We then compiled and sorted them into catefories.</p></figcaption>
 </figure>

 <blockquote class="highlighted full-width">